Protecting Personal Injury Settlements from Divorce

 The part of the settlement due to lost wages or additional treatment and support expenses is also going to go to the person who actually lost the wages or needed treatment.
 In Florida, this goes entirely to the person who suffered.
 Even the lost wages are not owed in a divorce in most circumstances.

-Finally, the largest part of a personal injury settlement can often be the reward for pain and suffering.
+Finally, the largest part of a settlement can often be the reward for pain and suffering.
 Once in again the pain and suffering is personal to the individual who had to go through it and go through court, which also makes that untouchable for the spouse.

-You can see fairly quickly when these reasons stack up why most of a personal injury settlement will never be available to be split in a divorce.
-Even with this being the case, you should still make sure to be straight with your attorney for both the personal injury case and the divorce to be sure of what your options are.
+You can see fairly quickly when these reasons stack up why most of a settlement will never be available to be split in a divorce.
+Even with this being the case, you should still make sure to be straight with your attorney for both the injury case and the divorce to be sure of what your options are.

 When in Florida, it’s generally safe to say that most of the time a personal injury settlement will not be shared in a divorce case.
 However, it’s always important to have proper legal representation at all times to make sure you’re not signing a document you shouldn’t or not making a mistake that could prove extremely costly down the line.